 On January 30, 2023, the Company filed a Notice of Motion for Summary Judgment and to Dismiss Affirmative Defenses against Tyche.
-That motion has been fully briefed, and the Court has scheduled a hearing thereon for June 20, 2023.
+That motion has been fully briefed, and the Court has scheduled a hearing initially for June 20, 2023, which has since been rescheduled to September 8, 2023.
 The Company and the Individual Company Defendants intend to continue to vigorously defend against all of Tyche's claims; however, there can be no assurance that they will be successful in the legal defense of such claims.
 Written discovery proceedings and depositions have occurred among the parties.